Critical metallic phase in the overdoped random $t$-$J$ model: Critical non-Fermi-liquid metal phase

 Having established the presence of solution (iii), we now solve the saddle-point equations on the real-frequency axis numerically to obtain the full $\om$ dependence of the boson and fermion spectral densities.
 Using these we can also obtain the electron and spin spectral densities.
-In Fig.~\ref{fig:rf_rb} we show the full $\omega$-dependent solution for the fermion and boson spectral densities, while in Fig.~\ref{fig:re_rs} we plot the electron and spin spectral densities.
+Fig.~\ref{fig:rf_rb} shows the full $\omega$-dependent solution for the fermion and boson spectral densities, while in Fig.~\ref{fig:re_rs} we plot the electron and spin spectral densities.
 The boson and fermion spectral densities have the form $\rho_{a}(\om) \sim \om^{2\Delta_{a} - 1}$ with $a=f,b$.
 Since $\Delta_{a}<1/2$, we plot the rescaled spectral densities in Fig.~\ref{fig:rf_rb}.
 Note that the fermion and boson spectral densities are not observable quantities.
-However, the electron and spin spectral densities are observable in scattering and spectroscopic experiments.
+However, the electron and spin spectral densities are observable in photoemission and neutron scattering experiments.
 These are defined as follows:

-In Appendix \ref{sec:REALFL} we present more details on evaluating these spectral densities.
+In SI Appendix \ref{sec:REALFL} we present more details on evaluating these spectral densities.

 As noted above, the most striking feature of our solution is a continuously varying spin-correlation exponent.
-This is clearly seen in Fig.~\ref{fig:deltab} (left) which shows the exponent of the spin correlator $\chi(\tau)\sim 1/|\tau|^{\eta_s}$ where $\eta_s=4\Delta_f$, and in Fig.~\ref{fig:re_rs} (right), where $\chi''(\om) \sim \text{sgn}(\om)|\om|^{4\Delta_{f} -1}$ at low frequencies.
+This is clearly seen in Fig.~\ref{fig:deltab}\textit{A} which shows the exponent of the spin correlator $\chi(\tau)\sim 1/|\tau|^{\eta_s}$ where $\eta_s=4\Delta_f$, and in Fig.~\ref{fig:re_rs}\textit{B}, where $\chi''(\om) \sim \text{sgn}(\om)|\om|^{4\Delta_{f} -1}$ at low frequencies.
 Only in the limit $p\to 1$, we see a Fermi-liquid like behavior, $\chi''(\om) \sim \om$, as $\Delta_{f} \to 1/2$.
-The electron spectral density is a constant in the low-frequency limit with different values for $\om \to 0^{+}$ and $\om \to 0^{-}$ (see Fig.~\ref{fig:re_rs} (left)), thus resulting in a discontinuity at $\om = 0$.
+The electron spectral density is a constant in the low-frequency limit with different values for $\om \to 0^{+}$ and $\om \to 0^{-}$ (see Fig.~\ref{fig:re_rs}\textit{A}), thus resulting in a discontinuity at $\om = 0$.
 It clearly displays a particle-hole asymmetry throughout this phase, which is relevant in the context of understanding the measurement of Seebeck coefficient in recent experiments \cite{gourgout2021seebeck, Georges2021seebeck}.